buyer's guide · 2026

 How do I run teacher training (TT) on studio software?

-Teacher trainings run as cohort-based programmes — fixed group, fixed schedule over six to twelve months, single payment with deposit + balance options, separate intake form from drop-in students, refund and swap rules that differ from open classes.
-Platforms that handle this well treat the cohort as a first-class scheduling entity.
-Junocal, Mariana Tek, and Walla all do this natively.
-Mindbody can be configured to do it but the workflow is less native.
+Teacher trainings run as cohort-based programmes — fixed group, fixed schedule over six to twelve months, one upfront payment with deposit + balance options, separate intake form from drop-in students, refund and swap rules that differ from open classes.
+The platforms that do this well let you build the cohort as its own thing rather than as a class on repeat.
+Junocal, Mariana Tek, and Walla all build it in.
+On Mindbody you can set it up, but it takes more work.
 For a yoga school where TT is 25%+ of revenue, the TT handling matters more than the day-to-day class scheduling.

 Do I need on-demand video integrated, or can I pair my scheduling platform with Vimeo or Uscreen?